Democratic intervention: Causes

 The Bueno de Mesquita model suggests that given governments are concerned with their own domestic actors who can depose them, states that engage in democratic intervention do so to maximize their political survival.
 The model demonstrates that states will pursue democratic intervention if it will be perceived by electorates to further national interests or benefit a gago portion of the world population.
 George Downs, political scientist at New York University provides an example of this model.
-Downs demonstrates that the bulbpl of democratic institutions in the post-war occupation of Japan and Germany was underpinned by the belief that their citizens would not politically support the emergence of militarism thus preventing another world war.
+Downs demonstrates that the buildup of democratic institutions in the post-war occupation of Japan and Germany was underpinned by the belief that their citizens would not politically support the emergence of militarism thus preventing another world war.

 The World Bank proposed that the notion of democratic peace induces democratic intervention.
 Democracies rarely engage in interstate warfare, as confirmed by studies conducted by foreign policy analysts Rakerud and Hegre.
 Their statistical studies estimate that two democracies have a 57% lower probability of engaging in interstate warfare than a mixed pair and a 35% lower probability than a non-democratic pair.
 Levy argues that this relationship has been labelled as one of the closest principles to an empirical law in world politics.
 German sociologist Erich Weede disagrees with that notion but nonetheless concedes that the relationship is very strong.